kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### autoBind `Boolean` *(default: true)*

 If set to `false` the widget will not bind to the data source during initialization.
 In this case data binding will occur when the [change](/api/framework/datasource#events-change) event of the data source is fired.

-By default this option is set to `true` which means that the widget will bind to the data source specified in the configuration.
+By default the widget will bind to the data source specified in the configuration.

-> **Info:** Setting the `autoBind` option to `false` is useful in scenarios where multiple widgets are bound to the same data source.
-Disabling automatic binding would ensure that the shared data source doesn't make more than one request to the remote service.
+> Setting `autoBind` to `false` is useful when multiple widgets are bound to the same data source.
+Disabling automatic binding ensures that the shared data source doesn't make more than one request to the remote service.

 #### Example - disable automatic binding